noamico/bullmq-extra/README.md

 - **optsOverride:** A function that takes the job data and returns an object with options to override the default options for the job.

 ## Join:
-Join allows you to combine jobs from multiple queues into a single queue.
+`Join` allows you to combine jobs from multiple queues into a single queue while joining them on a common key.
+This is a common pattern in ETL and data processing pipelines and is now available for BullMQ users as well.

 ### Basic Usage: